The Ultimate Homeowner’s Guide to Getting A New Roof.

 Your neighbors are getting new roofs: This is more than “keeping up with the Joneses.”
 When homes built about the same time as yours are being re-roofed, your roof is probably about due.

 You’ve experienced multiple leaks: Your roof is an entire structure, not just the shingles.
-Deck paper, flashing, moisture barrier in valleys, starter shingles, vent stack boots, and other components are part of an entire roofing system.
-As the roof ages and several of its components or locations fail, the roof should be replaced.
+Deck paper, flashing, moisture barriers in valleys, starter shingles, vent stack boots, and other components all work together as part of a complete roofing system.
+As your roof ages and multiple components begin to fail, it’s often more cost-effective and safer to invest in a new roof rather than continue with patch repairs.

 The roof has experienced major damage: If more than about 35% of your roof is going to need repair due to wind or hail, especially if it’s already 12+ years old, the cost-effective decision might be to replace it all.
 Repair is more costly on a per square foot basis because it is more time-consuming to integrate new shingles into a roof “here and there” than to install them over the entire roof.
 Plus, a mix of old shingles and new ones just won’t look very good.